Non-Resonant Raman Optical Activity From Phase-Space Electronic Structure Theory: Supporting Information

 This expression for the effective kinetic momentum $\bm \Pi^{kin,\textit{eff}}$ can be used to write the nuclear pseudomomentum $\bm K_{eff}$ as follows:

 where the $q^{\textit{eff}}_A$ is defined as (following Eq.
-94):
+100):

-Here, the $\hat{\Theta}_B$ term partitions the space around each nuclei in such a way that the electrons in that region would also be translated or rotated with the nuclei.
-The $\zeta_{BA}$ factor defines the pseudomomentum of electrons with respect to a localized nuclear center-of-charge around each of the atoms.
+Here, the $\hat{\Theta}_B$ term partitions the space around each nuclei in such a way that the electrons in that region would also be translated or rotated with the nuclei. $\ket{\psi_0}$ here represents the ground state electronic wavefunction with $\bm B$ = 0. and $\bm P$= 0.
+The $\xi_{AB}$ factor defines the pseudomomentum of electrons with respect to a localized nuclear center-of-charge around each of the atoms.
 The end result is a $\bm \Gamma$ term that is translationally invariant (which would not be possible using the standard pseudomomentum).
 Note that Eq. \ref{eq:Kn}. can be rearranged as follows:

-where the phase space kinetic momentum is defined in Eq. \ref{eq:xdot} and we have plugged in the definition of $q^\textit{eff}$ in Eq. \ref{eq:qeff}.
+where the phase space kinetic momentum is defined in Eq. \ref{eq:xdot} and we have plugged in the definition of $\bm q^\textit{eff}$ in Eq. \ref{eq:qeff} .
 Next, we posit an electronic pseudomomentum of the form:

-With these definitions, for a collection of nuclei with charges $q^{\textit{eff}}_A$ and electrons with charge $-e$ ( we define $e > 0$), we further posit a total pseudomomentum of the form:
+With these definitions, for a collection of nuclei with charges $q^{\textit{eff}}_A$ and electrons with charge $-e$ (we define $e > 0$), we further posit a total pseudomomentum of the form:

-If we add Eq. \ref{eq:Kneq} and Eq. \ref{eq:Ke} and notice that the extra term in Eq. \ref{eq:Ke} (arising from the choice of reference for pseudomomentum) cancels with the extra term in Eq. \ref{eq:Kneq} (arising from the corresponding change to the nuclear effective charge), it follows that
+If we add Eq. \ref{eq:Kneq} and Eq. \ref{eq:Ke} and notice that the extra term in Eq. \ref{eq:Ke} (arising from the choice of reference for pseudomomentum) cancels approximately with the extra term in Eq. \ref{eq:Kneq} (arising from the corresponding change to the nuclear effective charge), it follows that

-Note that Eq. \ref{eq:ktotmol} which is the sum of the pseudomomenta of effective nuclear charges ($\bm K^{\textit{eff}}_A$) and the effective pseudomomenta of electrons ($\hat{\bm k}$)) is conserved by phase space dynamics.
+Note that Eq. \ref{eq:ktotmol} which is the sum of the pseudomomenta of effective nuclear charges ($\bm K^{\textit{eff}}_A$) and the effective pseudomomenta of electrons ($\hat{\bm k}$) is conserved by phase space dynamics.
 Ref. \citenum{bhati_phase-space_2025-1} shows clearly that $\bm{K}_{mol}$ in Eq. \ref{eq:ktotmol} is conserved.
-This approach makes clear that we must choose the choice of effective charge (in Eq. \ref{eq:qeff}) to match the pseudomomentum reference center (in Eq. \ref{eq:pseudoAdefn2}).
+This approach makes clear that we must choose the choice of effective charge (in Eq. \ref{eq:qeff}) to match the pseudomomentum reference center (in Eq. \ref{eq:pseudoAdefn_SI}).
 Likewise it can also be shown that the total angular momentum is conserved in the direction of the magnetic field.
 For a given magnetic field in the z-direction, the total conserved angular momentum is\cite{bhati_phase-space_2025-1}